spabettie

 Instructions

-6. Pour over cooled cookie crust.
+- Pour over cookie crust.
 Place springform pan in a shallow baking dish and add water.
 Bake at 350 °F for 45-55 minutes.

 Notes